threefoldtech/info_grid/src/computer_it_basics/file_transfer.md

 ### SFTP File Transfer

-Using SFTP to transfer file from the local machine to the remote VM is as simple as the following line:
+Using SFTP to transfer a file from the local machine to the remote VM is as simple as the following line:

 ```
 put /local/path/file
 ```

-This will transfer the file in `/root/` of the remote VM.
+This will transfer the file in the current user home directory of the remote VM.

 To transfer the file in a given directory, use the following: